dtoraelek/polybar-config/INSTALLATION.md

 3) IF CLONED TO /tmp: cp -r * ~/.config/polybar

 4) add 'exec polybar' to your autostart file for WM of choice.
-You can also launch it temporarily in a terminal emulator by running 'polybar & exit'
+You can also launch it temporarily in a terminal emulator by running 'sh ~/.config/polybar/launch.sh & exit'